Basic Java Cheat Sheet

 The modifiers discussed in the next few paragraphs can also be used with variables.

-, which is the greatest available access scope in Java.
-Setting a method to private
+In this example, the method is public, which is the greatest available access scope in Java.
+Setting a method to private will cause it to only be accessible from within the same class (file).

 There is also another type of access modifier.

-variable is created, it’s name will refer to that same location in memory for an entire class, with the exception of local variables.
+The keyword modifier static can be used to create a method that can be called without first creating an object.
+Once a static variable is created, it’s name will refer to that same location in memory for an entire class, with the exception of local variables.

-can be used to prevent overriding a method later on.
-With variables, final
+The keyword modifier final can be used to prevent overriding a method later on.
+With variables, final prevents the value from being changed once initialized.

 Note that

-does not prevent objects from being changed.
+finaldoes not prevent objects from being changed.
 It just prevents their name from being reassigned.

-statement must be the same type as in the method declaration.
+In these examples void and int are return types.
+Void means that nothing will be returned and int means that the method will return an integer.
+This works with all variable types and the value provided in the return statement must be the same type as in the method declaration.
 When a method with a return type is called, it functions similar to a viable.
-Using the above add(int a, int b)
+Using the above add(int a, int b) method:

 System.out.println(add(3, 5));